flutter/website/src/content/platform-integration/android/compose-activity.md

 Native Android activities allow you to launch fullscreen UIs that are entirely run by and on the Android platform.
-You will only write Kotlin code in those views (though they might pass and receive messages to and from your Dart code) and you will have access to the full breadth of native Android functionality.
+You will only write Kotlin code in those views (though they might pass messages to and receive messages from your Dart code) and you will have access to the full breadth of native Android functionality.

+Adding this functionality requires making several different types of changes to your Flutter app and its internal, generated Android app.
+On the Flutter side, you will need to create a new platform method channel and call its `invokeMethod` method.
+On the Android side, you will need to register a matching native `MethodChannel` to receive the signal from Dart and then launch a new activity.
+Recall that all Flutter apps (when running on Android) exist within an Android activity that is completely consumed by the Flutter app.
+Thus, as you will see in the code sample, the job of the native `MethodChannel` callback is to launch a second activity.

 :::note
 This page discusses how to launch native Android activities